-I learned a lot about this during my last year of teaching which I talk about more in the blog post Thoughts on Gratitude.
+I learned a lot about this during my last year of teaching (I talk more about this in the post Thoughts on Gratitude).
 I tried to be grateful all year for everything I possibly could.
 At the same time, it was still one of the most miserable years of teaching I ever experienced.
 Gratitude didn’t make it all ok for me but it did keep me from getting lost in my misery.
 You see, in some sense I needed to be miserable because it was time for me to move on to the next phase of my life.
 The Universe was not leaving me any option to stay (which I probably would have done if I hadn’t been so intensely miserable).
 But because I was practicing gratitude as well, I still laughed, and saw friends, and traveled, and did NOT fall into a deep depression (although it was tempting).
 I was able to use those negative feelings to launch myself into a new life and the gratitude to keep me sane as I went through the process.

 Perhaps that is what the hyped up positive thinking gratitude craze is missing.
 That combo of gratitude and challenges to change your life.
 You don’t have to be grateful for your problems, but you can be grateful THROUGH your problems as they transform you and your world.
 Maybe gratitude keeps you on track toward the ultimate positive goal while also leveraging the best that challenges have to offer.
 Maybe gratitude isn’t the opposite of negativity.
 Maybe they are two sides of the same coin.
 Maybe by acknowledging your gratitude and your challenges at the same time allows the best parts of both to unfold in new and exciting ways.